OSGeo/gdal/doc/source/programs/gdal_raster_blend.rst

 ------------------------------

-In the description of the blending operations, all values are normalized to [0,1] range and the following notations are used:
+In the description of the blending operations, all values are normalized to [0,1] range and each channel value is premultiplied with the alpha channel value.

+The following notations are used:

 - :math:`overlay_{C}` is the value of one of the red, green or blue component of the overlay dataset,